 So unsurprisingly, “boards fever” is tough to escape.
 The test (and radiology in general) is challenging, and you can’t predict your passage safely or know when you “know” enough to achieve your desired goal.
 As a result, most residents probably freak out and study too much.
 And with the fact that the Core “study guide” is literally a list of everything ever associated with medical imaging, the ABR isn’t helping.

 Don’t get me wrong, radiology is a big field and the Core Exam covers a lot of material, but Radiology residents as a group are a high-performing lot who are as a general rule are going to over-prepare.
 Especially if you read crazy forum posts.
-This is an exam with an 87-91% passing rate, and presumably many failures are disproportionately coming from programs 1) too stupid to conduct board reviews or give residents time to study or 2) smaller non-competitive (frequently community) programs (not getting into politics here) / those with significantly less than average-for-radiology USMLE scores (I’m assuming an unvetted correlation).
-Regardless, you don’t need to know everything: even though the exam isn’t technically normalized, the consistent pass rate means you basically just need to be better at taking this test than the worst 10% of residents.
+This is an exam with an 87-91% passing rate, and presumably many failures are disproportionately coming from programs 1) too stupid to conduct board reviews or give residents time to study or 2) smaller non-competitive (frequently community) programs (not getting into politics here) / those with significantly less than average-for-radiology USMLE scores.
+Regardless, you don’t need to know everything: even though the exam isn’t technically normalized, the more or less consistent pass rate means you basically just need to be better at taking this test than the worst 10% of residents.
 Chances are, if anyone in your program has failed, you know who it is and how they perform compared to their peers and other residents.
 If, looking at them, you honestly think you’re in danger of failing, study super hard.
 Otherwise, pick a few resources, learn them well, and stop worrying so much.

 Now there isn’t lots of reassuring data to back any of that up, except this fascinating study out of Canada which compared the in-service scores of passers and failures.
 Basically, the people who failed the Core Exam bombed the in-service as well.
 If you’re getting 10th percentile on your in-service, then you should also push yourself.1 That being said, the in-service is a terrible exam by every conceivable metric, and not all programs even do it.